fbpx

 Shared Lives carers share family life with a person who needs support to live well and get to see first-hand the amazing difference a Shared Life can have.
 Gaining independence, learning new skills and experiencing a sense of belonging as an active member of their community really helps people grow in confidence and wellbeing.

-Shared Lives provide support to people with Learning Disabilities, physical disabilities, living with dementia, mental ill-health, people needing to leave hospital, young people in transition from foster care, older people, as well as parent and baby placements for new parents with learning disabilities.
+Shared Lives provide support to people with: learning disabilities physical disabilities living with dementia mental ill-health people needing to leave hospital young people in transition from foster care older people parent and baby placements for new parents with learning disabilities.
+Who can become a Shared Lives carer?
+Shared Lives carers come from all walks of […]

 Job vacancies in care